Newborn Baby Talk

 Newborn Baby Talk is a free class for parents with newborns, from birth to 12 weeks, that provides support, information and resources related to various aspects of your baby’s life, such as feeding, sleeping, attachment and when to call a medical caregiver.
 Co-sponsored by the Northfield Public Schools ECFE program, Rice County Public Health Nursing Service and the Northfield Hospital, classes are held every Monday from 10:30 a.m. to noon at the Northfield Community Resource Center, except on public holidays.
 No pre-registration is required.
 Sibling care is available upon request.
 Call 507.664.3754 for details.

-Bridges to Kindergarten
+Bridges To Kindergarten

 Bridges to Kindergarten meets from 8:30 to 11:30 a.m., Monday through Thursday, for three weeks in August.
 For more information about applying, please call 507.664.3750.

 Please send the application below to: Community Services, 1651 Jefferson Parkway, Northfield, MN 55057

 Teen Parent Program